 Mrs Sarah Watson joined St Christopher's in the Summer Term of 2015 as a temporary Year 1 form teacher.
 She then moved to working across the school teaching French, Latin, Art and Geography.
 Sarah studied French with Linguistics at Southampton University and has worked as a magazine journalist and a subtitler/assistant producer at the BBC.
 She gained a Diploma in Translation from the Institute of Linguists and then went on to train as a teacher of Modern Foreign Languages at Sussex University.
 Sarah is a hugely enthusiastic linguist and a fluent French speaker.
 She is also a practising artist.

 Mr Robert Winton joined St Christopher’s in 2003 to teach French and geography and then became Head of Geography.
-Following the introduction of Spanish in the school, he became Head of Spanish.
 He gained a B.A.
 (Hons.) at Brighton University and trained to teach at Sheffield University.
 He previously taught French and some German in comprehensive schools in East Sussex.
 Mr Winton is very keen on map-reading, planning journeys and exploring new places, which he tries to do as much as possible, both here and abroad.
 He has a daughter, two grandsons (one a pupil at St Christopher’s) and a granddaughter.
 He is also an active member of Hove Methodist Church.